 Pokémon GO news

-European Trainers will also be able to attend Pokémon GO celebrations hosted across the continent from June to September.
-These are known as Pokémon GO Safari Zone events, and Trainers will be able to catch rare Pokémon, obtain special rewards and take on powerful Raid Bosses.
+At the events, you'll be able to catch rare Pokémon, obtain special rewards and take on powerful Raid Bosses.

 The Safari Zone events will also feature special Pokémon GO lounges where Trainers can recharge their devices and meet various Pokémon GO YouTube creators in attendance.